 --disabled

-# Wait 60 seconds, check DNS resolution
+# Wait 60 seconds for DNS propagation

 dig app.example.com